SaphCode/MPCD/Analysis/Generated/thesis.md

 ## Constant Force

-Several methods exist to model poseuille flow.
-Here, a gravitational approach is chosen.
+Several methods exist to model poseuille flow.[@nikoubashman2013] Here, a gravitational approach is chosen.
 This means an external force acts on the unit volume of the fluid, which is given by,

 \begin{equation}
 \vect{F} = \rho_S g \hat x,